aws/aws-cdk/CONTRIBUTING.md

    CloudFormation deployment does not mean that the resources are set up correctly.

-If you are working on a new feature that is using previously unused CloudFormation resource types, or involves configuring resource types across services, you need to write integration tests that use these resource types of features.
+If you are working on a new feature that is using previously unused CloudFormation resource types, or involves configuring resource types across services, you need to write integration tests that use these resource types or features.

-To the extent possible, include a section (like below) in the integration test file that specifies how the successfully deployed can be verified for correctness.
+To the extent possible, include a section (like below) in the integration test file that specifies how the successfully deployed stack can be verified for correctness.
 Correctness here implies that the resources have been set up correctly.
 The steps here are usually AWS CLI commands but they need not be.

 ```ts
 /*